Punch-Out!! (1987 video game): Punch-Out!!

-Mike Tyson's Punch-Out!! was re-branded simply as Punch-Out!!, and re-released in the U.S. and Europe in 1990 and 1991, respectively.
+Mike Tyson's Punch-Out!! was rebranded to simply Punch-Out!!, and re-released in the U.S. and Europe in 1990 and 1991, respectively.
 When Nintendo's license had expired with Mike Tyson, his likeness was replaced by a fictional character named Mr. Dream.
-His visual likeness and undefeated record are based on Rocky Marciano.
-This version of the game is used in all Virtual Console releases, Animal Crossing, the NES Classic Edition, and on Nintendo Switch Online (which Mike Tyson contested).
+This version of the game was used in all major re-releases, including the Virtual Console, Animal Crossing for GameCube, the NES Classic Edition, and on the Nintendo Classics service (which Mike Tyson humorously contested).

 Reception

 More than 2 million copies of Mike Tyson's Punch-Out!! were sold in North America by 1988.
 It is one of two NES games to reach this sales milestone that year, along with The Legend of Zelda.

 Punch-Out!! was well received by critics.
 In 1989, Computer and Video Games magazine said the NES version of "the great boxing arcade game" had "big, brilliantly drawn and animated sprites, a brilliant control method and utterly superlative gameplay", making it "definitely THE best boxing game available on any machine".
 ACE magazine in 1989 listed it as the second highest-rated NES game, after Super Mario Bros.
 They stated it bashes "the proverbial s@*t out of any other home boxing game on any other console or computer" and it proves "that even if Nintendo's hardware may be technologically naff, they can still squeeze an excellent game onto a cartridge".